paimpozhil/MageFirewall/README.md

 ## Beta

-MageFirewall is in Beta, so please use with care.
+MageFirewall is in Beta, so please use carefully.
-Test it in your testing/staging before even thinking about production.
+You should test this extension in a testing / staging enivornment before pushing to a live site.

 We accept no responsibility if this plugin causes any downtime to your store or locks you out from the Admin area.
-Please consider buy support from us to help the development process.
+If you are concerned about errors that may occur we offer a paid support service.

 ## Credits